The Legal Marijuana Market and the Pot Stock Rush of 2019

 You see, the numbers coming in low could be a blessing in disguise.
 Canada, like every state in the U.S. that has figured its way through this before, will amend its regulations and strike a balance between regulatory responsibility and allowing the marijuana market to thrive.

-When that happens, we’ll see sales numbers increase once more, leading to another set of strong financial reports and another round of gains.
-I expect that this will also coincide with the legalizing of edibles in Canada near the end of 2019, sparking a second marijuana rush.
+When that happens, we’ll see sales numbers increase once more, leading to another set of strong financial reports and another round of stock gains.
+I expect that this will coincide with the legalization of marijuana edibles in Canada near the end of 2019, sparking a second marijuana stock market rush.

 So what we’re witnessing now is just the start of what the legal marijuana market has to offer in 2019, with the potential to see even higher gains moving forward.